-Former ONE Flyweight World Champion Kairat “The Kazakh” Akhmetov knows all about perseverance in the pursuit of your dreams.
+Former ONE Flyweight World Champion Kairat “The Kazakh” Akhmetov is ready to take another huge step back to the gold.

 Raised in Taldykorgan, an administrative center in Kazakhstan’s Almaty region, Akhmetov enjoyed a comfortable upbringing, though his parents still instilled strong values and morals into their children.
 They also had high expectations.